Tuesday, 1 September 2015

 © National Portrait Gallery, London

-Extract from Lumley Inventory
+Extract above from the Lumley Inventory

 _______________________________________________